Self-Specialization: Uncovering Latent Expertise within Large Language Models: Results and Analyses

 \subsection{Ablations \& Analyses}

-\secvspace \paragraph{Effect of external knowledge.} We investigate the influence of incorporating domain-specific corpus like PubMed in the response generation phase, which enriches the model with pertinent biomedical information.
-As observed in the ``1st Iter." section of Table \ref{table:ablation}, there is a notable variation in performance depending on the number of documents incorporated.
-Our findings indicate that the use of the top-5 documents yields the best results.
-Interestingly, incorporating only the top-1 document appears to degrade the performance, a phenomenon we conjecture is due to the noise originating from an imperfect retriever.
-Conversely, employing top-5 documents with probability marginalization (eq. \ref{eq:margin}) seems to mitigate this issue, enabling the model to exploit informative knowledge.
+\paragraph{Effect of external knowledge.} We investigate the influence of incorporating a domain-specific corpus like PubMed in the response generation phase.
+Table \ref{table:ablation_retrieval} shows optimal results with the top-5 documents, while using just the top-1 document decreases performance, likely due to noise from an imperfect retrieval process, aligned with findings from previous work \citep{yoran2023making} that adding irrelevant (i.e., random) context dramatically decreases performances.
+Conversely, employing the top-5 documents with probability marginalization (eq. \ref{eq:margin}) seems to mitigate this issue, enabling the model to exploit informative knowledge.
+Interestingly, we observe that self-specialization demonstrates strong performance even without retrieval, suggesting domain-relevant knowledge is intermingled with other information acquired during pre-training, which self-specialization uncovers to better utilize.
+Given this, the added complexity of retrieval mechanisms, though potentially advantageous, emerges as optional within our framework.